-The CConfig utility is provided as a zip file from the download section of the Eaton website.
-Configuration of the 415U-2 module can be performed via USB or Ethernet connection, and all appropriate USB drivers are installed during installation.
+The CConfig utility is provided as a executable installation file from the download section of the ELPRO website.
+Configuration of the 215U module can be performed via USB or Ethernet connection, and all appropriate USB drivers are installed during installation.
 If you have a problem installing the drivers, you can install them manually using Windows Device Manager.
+To install the CConfig utility:

-- Go to the Eaton website: www.eaton.com/wireless - Under Resources, click Technical Resources Library, and then click ELPRO Configuration Software. - Download the zip file "415U Wireless I/O and Modem Configuration" to your PC and extract the zip file. - Open the file "INST_CFG_CCconfig<version>.exe."
-This runs the Installation Wizard. - Follow the on-screen instructions to install the software (see Figure 28).
+- Go to the ELPRO website: www.elprotech.com and select the Resource page - Locate the 215U product and download the latest Config Software under Software. - · Download and run the file to run the Installation Wizard. - Follow the on-screen instructions to install the software (see Figure 23).